 While the Company Group believes this tendency will be diluted by the participation in the auctions of participants from a broader range of countries and regions, the Company Group financial results may be affected by the timing of exchange rate fluctuations and the proportions of participants in auctions from specific countries.

-Additionally, approximately 60% of net sales at retail stores are generated by inbound demand (foreign tourists visiting Japan).
+Additionally, because a large portion of net sales at retail stores are generated by inbound demand (foreign tourists visiting Japan).
 Therefore, if factors such as a rapid appreciation of the yen lead to a decline in inbound demand, net sales at retail stores may decrease, potentially affecting the Company Group financial results.

-In the reuse industry to which the Company Group belongs, there is competition with other companies to purchase items.
+In the reuse industry to which the Company Group belongs, there is competition with other companies at both buying offices and retail stores.
 The Company Group seeks to improve its competitiveness and promote differentiation from competitors by strengthening its marketing, opening convenient buying locations, improving service at buying offices, and continuing human resource training and education.

 However, the Company Group financial results may be adversely affected if competition increases due to new entries into the reuse products industry.

 The Company Group secures sufficient liquidity of funds by entering into the Commitment Line Agreements with multiple financial institutions totaling 11 billion yen.
 In addition, the Company Group recognizes that maintaining and improving stable external financing capabilities is an important management issue and maintains favorable business relationships with major financial institutions.
-Moreover, if an increase in interest rates, etc., increases the cost of capital procurement, the Company Group financial results may be affected by the resulting pressure on profits.
+Moreover, if an increase in interest rates, etc., increases the cost of capital procurement, the Company Group financial results may be affected.

 The Company Group is a Certified Secondhand Articles Dealer approved by the Local Public Safety Committee and is obligated to comply with the Secondhand Articles Dealer Act.
 While Secondhand Articles Dealer certification does not expire, violations of the Secondhand Articles Dealer Act or other laws and regulations regarding the secondhand article business, coupled with the inability to immediately identify or prevent the purchase and sale of stolen goods, may result in business suspension or the revocation of certification by the Local Public Safety Committee, in accordance with Article 24 of the Secondhand Articles Dealer Act.